Doodleverse/SDStools/fromMark/uncertainty/README.md

 #SDSTools/fromMark/uncertainty

-Uncertainty in our cross-shore positions derived from satellite shorelines comes from $at least$ these following factors:
+Uncertainty in our cross-shore positions derived from satellite shorelines comes from at least these following factors:

 * Which satellite (L5, L7, L8, S2, Planet, etc.)